Please email firstname.lastname@example.org if you require a copy of any slides.

 Join labour market specialist Charlie Ball as he examines new graduates entering self-employments and microbusinesses.
 Who are they?
 What do they study?
 Where do they work?
 And what does this mean for support of new entrepreneurs?
 Charlie looks at the data, discusses the implications and takes questions in this fast-moving and evidence-rich presentation.

 To download Charlie’s report ‘Graduates in self-employment and microbusinesses’, written to coincide with IEEC, please click here.

 Dr Diana Beech

 Policy Adviser to the Minister of State for Universities, Science, Research and Innovation

-Diana also served under Chris Skidmore’s predecessor Sam Gyimah in 2018.
+Diana has served under three Ministers of State, Jo Johnson, Chris Skidmore and Sam Gyimah.
 Prior to this, Diana was first Director of Policy and Advocacy at the Higher Education Policy Institute (HEPI), where she authored reports on topics as varied as free speech in universities, widening access and participation, the TEF and demand for higher education in England to 2030.
 Diana holds a PhD from the University of Cambridge and has held post-doctoral fellowships at universities in Canada, Germany and the UK.